 First Day and Week Transporation

 On Meet the Teacher Night, I always stood at my doorway.
 I greeted each student first, then their parents.
 I also always introduced myself by my first and last name (to parents).
-Then I would immediately direct their eyes to the Parent Sign In and First Day/Week Transportation list.
+Then I would immediately direct them to the Parent Sign In and First Day/Week Transportation list.

 Want to stay up to date and get access to free organization and management resources + tips?
 Sign up below!